maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

 ## Tips for manipulating expressions

-How do we do the followin in Maxima?
+How do we do the following in Maxima?
 \[ (1-x)^a \times (x-1) \rightarrow  -(1-x)^{a+1}.\]
 Try